Achieve Optimum Fabric Appearance

 The Ziptrak® system is custom-made for every installation and is compatible with a great variety of clear PVC and mesh products, that are not products provided by Ziptrak Pty Ltd. The PolyWeave fabric is an advanced material, allowing it to withstand hard weather conditions with extreme temperature fluctuations.
 Each Ziptrak® system has a variety of factors that influence the appearance of the blind material, including, but not limited to:

-- The size of the opening
+• The size of the opening

-- Product selections
+• Product selections

-- Installation
+• Installation

-- Wind and weather variance
+• Wind and weather variance

-- User operation method
+• User operation method

 Ziptrak® provides effortless and fast operation, whilst securing the blind within a track and can easily be left at any height.
 As the PolyWeave fabric is a flexible product by nature, users should not expect these materials to look like a fixed panel surface.
 Any interior or exterior blind material will naturally have imperfections in the finish.
 Importantly, customers should note:

-Distortions Immediately After Installation
+Distortions Immediately After Installation (due to packing and handling)

-- Users should allow a few days for new blinds to “settle”, as the fabric has been rolled up prior to installation.
+Users should allow a few days for new blinds to “settle”, as the fabric has been rolled up prior to installation.
 Over time, with varying weather conditions, most material distortions should minimize or disappear entirely.

-- This is common for track-guided outdoor blinds, regardless of brand, and occurs due to the way the material rolls onto the top tube.
-The appearance of baggy sections can be expected in both motorised or manually operated blinds.
+• This is common for track-guided outdoor blinds, regardless of brand, and occurs due to wind pushing against the fabric and the way the material rolls onto the top tube.